-One of WebSphere MQ key strengths is its breadth.
+- One of MQ's key strengths is its breadth.
 It can run on virtually any commercially available platform and is accessible through a wide number of programming languages and API.
 The MQ Interface (MQI) is the de facto API for MQ, providing simple common access across all platforms.
-It has both a procedural implementation and an object oriented implementation.

-Standards based interfaces such as JMS, and its IBM equivalent for C, C++ and .NET, XMS are also available.
+It has both a procedural implementation and an object oriented implementation. - Standards based interfaces such as JMS, and its IBM equivalent for C, C++ and .NET, XMS are also available.

-The WebSphere MQ API (MQI)
+The MQ API (MQI)